biicode/docs/c++/building/biicode_building.rst

 ``BII_BLOCK_EXES`` List of executable targets (mains).
 Each "exe" matches this pattern: *path_to_mainfile*.

-For example, if the block *lasote/game* has a *main.cpp* in a folder named "src" the variable will have an element: "src_main"
+For example, if the block *lasote/game* has a *main.cpp* in a folder named "src", the variable has an element: "src_main"

   **EXAMPLE**: Prevent biicode from creating an EXE target for *(examples/src/my_program.cpp)*: